female veteran with IBS VA rating for service connected gastrointestinal problems

 VetLaw regularly handles VA digestive claims involving gastrointestinal conditions like IBS.
 We understand how to deal with the VA and maximize disability benefits for veterans.
 Give us a call at (855) 239-9213 to schedule a free consultation or submit an online contact form today.

-Understanding Your IBS VA Rating: What You Need to Know
+Understanding Your VA Disability Rating for IBS: What You Need to Know

 It is common for veterans to experience digestive-system-related issues as a result of their time in the military.
 IBS is one of the most common physical conditions among veterans, which can affect the way a person works, engages with friends and family, and completes daily activities.